 How it works

 Each year, San Francisco contracts with hundreds of nonprofit organizations to provide critical services.
-As of June 2022, these contracts represent about $900 million annually.
+As of December 2023, these contracts represent about $1.7 billion annually.

 Nonprofits must have regular oversight (called monitoring) while they are contracting with the City.
 Monitoring can be completed during a site visit to the agency or virtually in our hybrid working environment.

 Through our program, nonprofits receive the benefit of:

 - Joint monitoring (meaning, if a nonprofit receives funds from multiple departments, monitoring will be combined into one monitoring event).

 - Training, tools, and support to build their internal capacity.

 Our program conducts a risk assessment each year to determine with contracts are part of the “monitoring pool.”

 - Receive $1 million or more from a single department (even if they get funding from more than one department).